Do you want to Save More Taxes?

 Capital Gain/loss XXX

-However, where the Stamp duty value is not more than 110% of consideration, then sale consideration shall be treated as Full Value of Consideration
+However, where the Stamp duty value does not exceed 110% of consideration, then sale consideration is treated as Full Value of Consideration

 Particulars Amount